dikortis/LetsTalkETC/Episodes/Episode_10.md

 complex system requires very
 comprehensive analysis and we are on
-Danish NHL point of a trend we can't get me to go with it yeah
+Danish NHL point of a trend we can't get me to go with it